 Humilis Buckeye Info

 Aesculus pavia ‘Humilis’ is a dwarf form of the red buckeye tree.
-The red buckeye is a true tree, but a small one that grows to about 15 to 20 feet (4.5 to 6 m.) tall when cultivated, a little taller in the wild.
+The red buckeye is a true tree, but a small one that grows to about 15 to 20 feet (5-6 m.) tall when cultivated, a little taller in the wild.
 This tree is most desirable for the showy spikes of deep red flowers it produces in the spring.
 Not only do they add color to the garden, but they also attract hummingbirds.

 The ‘Humilis’ cultivar is a dwarf version of this tree and is considered to be more of a shrub than a tree.
 It grows low instead of upright and develops a rounded, shrub-like form.
 It’s a great option for your garden if you like the red buckeye but want a shrub or a smaller tree.
 Dwarf red buckeye care is also minimal, so this is a good choice for a low maintenance shrub.